althea-net/althea-site/_posts/2015-12-2-universal-payment-channels.md

 #### Trustless multihop payments with hashlocks

-To route a payment through Bob, Charlie sends Alice a secret, and the amount of the payment.
-Charlie then sends a payment to Bob, hashlocked with the secret he sent Alice.
-Bob sends his own payment message to Alice, hashlocked with the same secret, and containing a payment of the same amount.
+To route a payment through Bob, Alice sends Charlie a secret, and the amount of the payment.
+Alice then sends a payment to Bob, hashlocked with the secret she sent Charlie.
+Bob sends his own payment message to Charlie, hashlocked with the same secret, and containing a payment of the same amount.

 ![Step 7]({{ site.url }}/images/upc-step-7.png)

-To unlock the payment from Bob, Alice reveals the secret to him, which allows Bob to unlock the payment from Charlie.
+To unlock the payment from Bob, Charlie reveals the secret to him, which allows Bob to unlock the payment from Alice.

 ![Step 8]({{ site.url }}/images/upc-step-8.png)

 This all happens as fast as packets can be forwarded, and doesn't store anything on the blockchain or bank servers.
 It's an ideal mechanism to handle the high volume of payments that need to be processed by an incentivized mesh network.

-You may be wondering- how do we know that Bob is the best intermediary node to route payments from Charlie to Alice?
+You may be wondering- how do we know that Bob is the best intermediary node to route payments from Alice to Charlie?
 Stay tuned for the next post, about Reactive Payment Routing, a routing protocol which finds the cheapest path for payments.

 For a more complete overview of UPC, see the [white paper]({{ site.url }}/documents/universal-payment-channels.pdf).